neoking89/owlsight/README.md

    - *how can I assist you?* : Given a model has been loaded by providing a valid *model_id*  in *config:model*,  type a question or instruction and press ENTER to get a response from the model.
    - *shell:* Interactive shell session.
 Type in a command and press ENTER.
    - *save*: Provide a valid path to save the current configurations as json.
 Then press ENTER.
 This is incredibly useful, as it allows later reuse of the current model with all its respective settings.
    - *load:* Provide a valid path to load configurations from an earlier saved json.
 Then press ENTER.
-If on windows, you can directly press ENTER without specifying a path to open up a filedialog window for convenience.
+If on windows, you can directly press ENTER without specifying a path to open up a file dialog window for convenience.

 Start to use the application by loading a model.
 Go to **config > model** and set a *model_id* to load a model locally or from *[https://huggingface.co/]()*